GabrielGrabalos/Pixelpex/README.md

 ## Roadmap

-While Pixelpex is already a captivating experience, we're constantly working on adding new features and enhancements to make it even better.
+While Pixelpex is already a captivating experience, I'm constantly working on adding new features and enhancements to make it even better.
 Here are some of the exciting updates you can look forward to in the future:

 - **Advanced Drawing Tools**: Stay tuned for additional tools and functionalities to take your pixel art to the next level.
 - **Better rendering system**: A better optimized drawing system to support wild amounts of pixels!